isaac152/curious_bird_bot/README.md

 ﻿# Curious Bird Bot

 Hi!
-Curious bird bot is... well... a telegram bot made in python that use data from http://ebird.org/ .
+Curious bird bot is... well... a telegram bot made in python that uses data from http://ebird.org/ .

-The data was scrapped using the module scrappybird en this [direction](https://github.com/isaac152/scrappybird).
+The data was scrapped using the module scrappybird in this [direction](https://github.com/isaac152/scrappybird).

-The folder json doesnt have any data, so you can scrape and select the data you want.
+The folder json doesn't have any data, so you can scrape and select the data you want.

-Also the bot is hosted in heroku with the free plan so if doesn't work please let me know.
-Hope you enjoy this as much i did writing it
+Also the bot is hosted in heroku with the free plan so if it doesn't work please let me know.
+Hope you enjoy this as much as i did writing it

 ## Bot